 If I am CAPTAIN OBVIOUS, then you are CAPTAIN OBLIVIOUS.

 Is King Friday from Mr. Rogers' Neighborhood of Make-Believe different from King Amunhotep III of Egypt.
-Trivially, yes - because King Friday never existed as a king, who ruled over a polity in reality, but King Amunhotep III existed and reigned over Ancient Egypt for ~38 years.
+Trivially, yes - because King Friday never existed as a king, who ruled over a polity in reality, but King Amunhotep III existed and reigned over the polity of Ancient Egypt for ~38 years.

 If imaginary experiments exist in reality, then the imaginary King Friday, the imaginary Queen Sara and the imaginary Neighborhood of Make-Believe exist as a real king and a real queen ruling over a real neighborhood - not as sock puppets and cheap scenery in a PBS kid's show.

 Is the Easter (THOUGHT) Bunny distinct from a real bunny?

 Thought experiments are imaginary experiments.
 They are not slightly distinct from scientific experiments.
 They do not occur outside of the human imagination.
 Likewise, the Easter (THOUGHT) Bunny is not somewhat distinct from a real bunny but still (in some numinous sense) exists as a real bunny.
-The Easter (THOUGHT) Bunny does not run around zig-zagging through fields to evade hunters, have offspring (multiply), chew on lettuce patches in suburban gardens, etc. The Easter (THOUGHT) Bunny does not exist in reality.
+The Easter (THOUGHT) Bunny does not run around zig-zagging through fields to evade hunters, produce offspring (multiply), chew-on lettuce patches in suburban gardens, etc. The Easter (THOUGHT) Bunny does not exist in reality.